TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 ## Outbound Plugins

 Out of the box vRealize Operations provides a set of Outbound Plugins.
 These plugins are used to create Outbound Instances.
+Every Outbound Instance is basically a connection to an external endpoint.
 The next picture shows the available plugins.

 ![vRealize Operations Outbound Plugins](4.6.2-fig-1.png "vRealize Operations Outbound Plugins")